postech-dao/simperby/README.md

 3. **Communication Channel**: a mechanism to communicate with each other in a decentralized, verifiable, fault-tolerant way.
 4. **Git Repository**: a distributed Git repository that every member can fetch and verify, and also can push commits with governance approval.

+Also, Simperby is provided as an **extremley lightweight CLI** software.
+It *does NOT run in background*.
+All the operations except `simperby update` and `simperby relay` are done *synchronously and explicitly* (i.e. performs the given operation and returns the result immediately).

 ## DAO

 Simperby is the best solution for **decentralized organizations** which is required to be